 - Improved coordination between both brain hemispheres

-As noted earlier, the practice of Hakini Mudra is rather simple, but it helps to practice it using the right approach.
+Well, as noted earlier, the practice of Hakini Mudra is rather simple.
+Yet, it helps when we practice it using the right approach.
 To get started, make sure that you are in a meditative posture such as the lotus pose or the diamond pose, but most importantly you should be comfortable.
 Here’s a step-by-step approach to be in Hakini Mudra:

-- Be aware and focused on your breathing, not trying to breathe too hard or rapidly
+- Be aware and focus on your breathing.
+Do not breathe too hard or too fast.

-- Rest your hands on the thighs or knees with the palms facing the ceiling
+- Rest your hands on your thighs or knees.

-- Slowly begin to raise your hands also drawing them closer together so that the palms now face each other without actually touching
+- Slowly raise your hands while also drawing them closer together.
+Your palms should now face each other.

-- Then slowly raise your joined hands so that the fingers are brought before your forehead
+- Slowly raise your joined hands so that the fingers are brought in front of your forehead.

 - Try to look at the center of your forehead with your eyes.
-Shift your gaze upwards to increase focus on the third eye chakra
+Shift your gaze upwards to increase focus on the third eye chakra.

-- Make sure that your tongue is relaxed and not tensed as your exhale
+- Make sure that your tongue is relaxed.
+Now, exhale.

-- Keep repeating the practice for as much time as you can
+- Keep repeating the practice regularly for best results.

 The flow of energy is promoted by keeping the fingertips connected, so make sure that they are touching each other throughout.
 The practice is known to boost brain power and memory, but for best results should be included in your Yoga practice for at least 45 minutes a day or in 3 intervals of 15 minutes each.